ctfu/ChirpApp/README.md

 # Modified MEAN Stack Twitter Clone App Study Example From Microsoft Virtual Academy

 # What is new?
-The study example from Microsoft Virtual Academy didn't implement client session, which causes use to be logout every time when the page is refreshed.
-This example does client session handling through AngularJS module ngcookies.
+The study example from Microsoft Virtual Academy didn't implement client session, which causes user to be logout every time when the page is refreshed.
+This example does client session handling through AngularJS module ngCookies.
 It is a simplified implementation just for demo purpose.
-Besides, api routes in this example are implemented only through HTTP calls.
+Besides, api routes in this example are implemented only through HTTP calls without using ngResources.

 # Prerequisite
 1. Node.js -- https://nodejs.org/